olihough86/stinkyphish/README.md

 ## Notes

-additional flags and configuation coming soon
+additional flags and configuation coming soon please submit PRs for the whitelist is it in it's infancy and needs work
 ## Support on Beerpay
 Hey dude!
 Help me out for a couple of :beers:!